memri/pod/docs/HTTP_API.md

 Returns `uid` of the created item.
 Returns an error if an `uid` did already exist.

-⚠️ UNSTABLE: We might allow creating items without `uid` being explicitly set, and just return the `uid` to the caller in future.
+⚠️ UNSTABLE: In future, the endpoint might allow creating items without `uid` being explicitly set, and just return the `uid` to the caller.

 ### PUT /v1/items/{uid}
 Update a single item.